Virginia Sales Tax

 Annual: Some businesses may only be required to file annually.
 When this is the case, the annual payment is due on January 20 following the year for which the taxes are being collected.

-If sales tax is not paid by your specific filing deadline, a penalty may result of 6% per month added to the total tax owed.
-There is a maximum penalty for both quarterly and monthly filers of 30% of the total tax owed with a minimum penalty of $10.
+If sales tax is not paid by your specific filing deadline, a penalty of 6% per month is added to the total tax owed.
+There is a maximum penalty for quarterly and monthly filers of 30% of the total tax owed with a minimum penalty of $10.
 This $10 penalty applies even if there is no sales tax due.

-In addition to the late filing penalty, there is a late payment penalty of 6% per month up to 30% of the total tax imposed.
-This is separate from the filing deadline but doesn’t apply until after 6 months have passed.
-For this reason, if a business has not paid its sales tax owed within 6 months, the full 30% may be charged when the late fee is applied.
+In addition to the late filing penalty, a late payment penalty of 6% per month up to 30% of the total tax imposed.
+This is separate from the filing deadline but doesn’t apply until after six months have passed.
+For this reason, if a business has not paid its sales tax within six months, the full 30% may be charged when the late fee is applied.
 Only one of the two late fees will be applied, so the maximum remains 30% of the total tax owed, even if the filing was done late and the payment is late.
-Interest is applied to all late payments at a rate of 2% per month.
+Interest is applied to all late payments at 2% per month.

-To streamline the process of determining your sales tax liability, potential filing frequency, and to collect those Virginia sales taxes, you can use our TaxTools sales tax software.
+To streamline the process of determining your sales tax liability, potential filing frequency, and to collect those Virginia sales taxes, you can use our TaxTools sales tax calculator software.
 TaxTools reviews your data by sorting through Virginia addresses and determining the right sales tax rate based on location.
-This can also be used to work with your existing e-commerce website and quickly manage collection, tracking, and payment of your sales tax in the state of Virginia.
+This can also work with your existing e-commerce website and quickly manage the collection, tracking, and payment of your sales tax in the Commonwealth of Virginia.
 Contact us for more information or sign up for a free trial of the TaxTools software.